dmcalli2/malnutrition/README.md

 Nantanda - definition of malnutrition not included in published study but clarified by study author via e-mail

 Kuti - Malnutrition case fatality numbers calculated from original dataset provided by study author against 2005 WHO reference growth standards

+##Uploaded files

+^Incidence_estimates.csv ^contains the results of studies investigating incidence of pneumonia episodes in relation to malnutriton